 I am truly blessed with my friends.
 I struggled with friendship drama in high school and the years following, but I have lucked out in the friendship department these days… My friends see me, understand me, reach out and check in on me even when the news is almost always sad and boring at the moment.
-I recognise how rare and wonderful that is.
+I recognise how rare and wonderful that is, especially through grief.

 Yesterday was a hard day – the last week or so have been hard.
 I’ve been waking up in sadness and not able to get out of it.
 Not sparked off by anything in particular, just constantly there.
 I was trying to describe this feeling yesterday, and my friend said to me: